jamesrayman/Ero/docs/euclid.md

 Operators are constructions which are invoked through a special notation for the purpose of readability.
 For example, the addition of two real numbers, `x` and `y`, is done by `x + y` rather than by some construction call (such as `add(x, y)`).
 All operators in Euclid are prefix unary (e.g. `~x`), infix binary (e.g. `x ~ y`), a bracket operator (`x(y...)` or `x[y...]`), or the assignment operator (`x = y = z = ...`).

-Unless otherwise stated, when a Reference is passed as an operand, it is dereferenced, and operators do not return References.
+Unless otherwise stated, when a Reference is passed as an operand, it is dereferenced.
+Similarly, operators do not return References unless otherwise stated.

 ### Arithmetic